Connect with us

 It is up to us to ensure we are in control of AI, not the other way around.

-Advay Jain is a Natural Sciences student at King’s College London with a strong interest in finance, economics, and artificial intelligence.
+Advay Jain is a Natural Sciences student at King’s College London with a strong interest in quantum computing, artificial intelligence, and finance.
 An outspoken advocate for student engagement, he has represented peers at university level and partnered with the Financial Times to promote financial literacy in schools.
 His independent projects include AI-powered stock tracking tools and revision applications for A-Level students with grade prediction capabilities.
 With a clear voice and a sharp analytical lens, Advay explores how technology can shape the future in various sectors.

 Latest